victorux/chatbox-frontend/README.md

 npm install
 npm run start
 ```
-*Note: This repository include only frontend part,  check bellow the links to the server.*
+*Note: This repository include only frontend part,  check bellow the links to the server part.*

 ## Back-End Server Repository